rust-lang/book/second-edition/src/ch05-02-example-structs.md

 format the output is less clear because there are more display possibilities: do you want commas or not?
 Do you want to print the curly brackets?
 Should all the fields be shown?
-Due to this ambiguity, Rust doesn’t try to guess what we want and structs don’t have a provided implementation of `Display`.
+Due to this ambiguity, Rust doesn’t try to guess what we want when structs don’t have a provided implementation of `Display`.

 If we continue reading the errors, we’ll find this helpful note: